Cincom

 • Cloud APIs & Microservices: Enable seamless integration between CRM, ERP, and marketing automation platforms, ensuring dynamic and contextual interactions.

-You don’t need to rely on a patchwork of disconnected tools to bring your CXM strategy to life.
-A modern customer experience management system can serve as the foundation for managing customer experience and executing your CXM efforts.
-By centralizing data, automating communications, and personalizing every interaction, the right CCM platform supports the very technologies that power customer experience management, without added complexity.
+You don’t need a patchwork of disconnected tools to bring a modern CXM strategy to life.
+True customer experience management requires a unified foundation that starts with how you communicate.
+By centralizing data, automating delivery, and personalizing every interaction, a robust CCM platform serves as the actual execution engine for your broader CXM efforts, delivering seamless experiences without added complexity.

 How does CXM (Customer Experience Management) differ from CRM (Customer Relationship Management)?